Celebrating 8 Life-Changing New Books and Courses

 If you don’t have free long distance, or if you’re outside the U.S., use your favorite internet search site to look for calling cards.
 Or ask at your local convenience store if they sell telephone calling cards.

-It’s not likely to cost more than US$15 from the U.S. or most other countries to attend all ten hours (600 minutes) of workshops and prize giveaways, if you purchase a card from someone other than a phone company.
+It’s not likely to cost more than US$15 from the U.S. or most other countries to attend all nine hours (540 minutes) of workshops and prize giveaways, if you purchase a card from someone other than a phone company.
 Phone companies charge a bit more.

 A calling card gives you instructions for dialing and a PIN that identifies you as the holder of the prepaid card.
 If you purchase one online, you’ll be able to download your PIN immediately or have it sent by email to you.